gsmendoza/gitara/README.markdown

 Lines are manually breaked with [\\break](http://lilypond.org/doc/v2.12/Documentation/notation/line-breaking).

+Like bars, lines can be named, reused, etc.

 Notes with single quotes and backslashes
 ----------------------------------------

-In Lilypond syntax, single quotes denote octaves while backslashes denote string numbers.
+In Lilypond syntax, single quotes refer to octaves while backslashes refer to string numbers.
 So, the c note in the second string is written as

     c'\2

 Since a Gitara file is a Ruby program, you have to be careful with backslashes when writing notes like the one above.
-Ruby provides two ways (I know of) to preserve the backslash in the note above:
+As far as I know, Ruby provides two ways to preserve the backslash in the note above:

     notes %q|c'\2|